Américo Paredes: Life and career

 Growing up in Brownsville, Texas, Paredes was to experience the double life of American and Mexican culture.
 Paredes was a lover both of Edgar Rice Burroughs’ Tarzan books and of Mexican poetry—his father composed décimas (a ten line poem with set rhyme scheme).
 This love of poetry was to hold Paredes in good stead when, at the age of 18, he won a poetry contest sponsored by Trinity College.
 This award was to gain him the attention of the high school principal, Mr. Irvine, who in turn, expedited his entrance into junior college in 1934.
 The same year Paredes entered college, an event that would mark his life occurred, the assassination of Cesar Augusto Sandino, about whom, five years later, Paredes would write “A Cesar Augusto Sandino.”

 While in his second year of junior college, Paredes was also to write George Washington Gomez: A Mexico-Texan Novel.
 Although it was not published until 1990, George Washington Gomez is Paredes' most well known work.
 The novel tells the story of a young man growing up in early 20th-century Jonesville on the River (a fictional city Paredes used to represent the city of Brownsville) and reveals the conflict in identity (as the title name suggests) the young man experiences growing up in an Anglo-Texan environment, particularly with regard to the educational system.

 While in college, Paredes worked not only at the local grocery store (where he bought his first guitar from a co-worker), but also as a proofreader and reporter at The Brownsville Herald, a job he kept even after graduation in 1936.
 In 1940, as World War II began for the Americans, Paredes took a second job with Pan-American Airways overseeing the outfitting of airplanes with fifty-caliber machine guns.
 Simultaneously, he began playing guitar on the radio, a talent he had taught himself during junior college.
 As World War II heated up, Paredes was drafted into the army, but even there he was a journalist, reporting for the army publication Stars and Stripes, a publication which—while in Japan—allowed him to interview military leader Hideki Tōjō.
 Also in Japan, Paredes took correspondence courses from the University of Texas, through an army school, affectionately referred to as the Tokyo College.
-By 1950, Paredes had moved to Austin to pursue first his masters' degree and then his Ph.D.
+By 1950, Paredes had moved to Austin to pursue first his master's degree and then his Ph.D.
 When he returned to the United States, he brought with him his half-Japanese, half-Uruguayan wife Amelia Nagamine, whose visa issues almost stopped his education.
 By 1951, Paredes was teaching as a graduate student at the University of Texas and drawing attention.
 In 1952 he would win an award from the Dallas Times Herald for a collection of short stories he had selected from his larger work, The Hammon and The Beans.
 He called it Border Country.
 In 1955, he won an award of 500 dollars for his novel The Shadow, although this book would not be published until 1998.